ska-telescope/skampi/tests/acceptance_tests/README.md

   User tango
 ```

-Upon entering the container execution enviornment you should install the python extension on your IDE.
+Upon entering the container execution enviornment, you should install the python extension on your IDE.
 The shell will normally open in iTango that allows you to test commands on the OET.
-When exiting iTango (`exit()`), navigate to skampi to worok on your testing scripts `/home/tango/skampi/`.
+When exiting iTango (`exit()`), navigate to skampi to work on your testing scripts `/home/tango/skampi/`.
 To run tests manualy you need to first invoke the correct interpreter:

 ```shell
 . /venv/bin/activate
 ```

-Thereafter the neccessarry dependencies will be loaded allowing you access to the correct oet.domain libraries.
+Thereafter, the neccessarry dependencies will be loaded allowing you access to the correct oet.domain libraries.
 Tests are initiated by:

 ```shell